Nyad defends record-breaking Cuba-U.S. swim against doubters

 “These details matter because Ms. Nyad is claiming - and the media reporting without fact-checking - a new world record for longest-distance nonstop, unassisted ocean swim,” he said.

-Nyad’s pace quickened significantly about halfway through the swim - from her average 1.5 miles per hour to nearly four miles per hour - a swift pace that continued for about six hours.
+Nyad’s pace quickened significantly about halfway through the swim - from her average 1.5 miles per hour (2.4 kph) to nearly four miles per hour (6.4 kph) - a swift pace that continued for about six hours.

 Mitchell Roffer, who runs a Melbourne, Florida-based ocean fishing forecasting service, said Nyad caught a swift, north-moving current, and then turned east out of the current at precisely the right moment.